igorw/weblog/_posts/2012-12-14-sexpr-special-forms.md

 Easy.

-After adding it to the standard environment, it is available from within LISP.
+After adding it to the standard environment, it is available from within Lisp.

 ## Fibonacci